The "Real Risk" for Nasdaq is Approaching

 As noted by financial analysts, this scenario poses significant risks to global financial markets, particularly for equitiesIt is worth mentioning that Japan has, in many ways, served as a significant source of liquidity for the world's financial marketsThis has, in turn, supported rising valuations in stock markets, with implications being felt particularly in tech-heavy indexes like the Nasdaq.

-real bond yields has been closely aligned from 2019 through 2022.
-However, an intriguing shift occurred at the end of 2022; the Nasdaq's valuations began aligning more closely with the last remaining negative real bond yield in the world — JapanThis cross-pollination of valuation trends highlights how Japanese monetary policy could become a key contributor to the health of U.Stechnology stocks.
+Dhaval Joshi, Chief Strategist at BCA Research, emphasized that the relationship between the Nasdaq and U.S. real bond yields has been closely aligned from 2019 through 2022.
+However, an intriguing shift occurred at the end of 2022; the Nasdaq's valuations began aligning more closely with the last remaining negative real bond yield in the world — Japan

 Interestingly, a near-synchrony has been observed between the Nasdaq index's returns and Japanese real bond yields from 2023 to 2024.
-This means that the valuation risks facing American tech companies are likely not primarily driven by rising U.Syields but rather the repercussions of an environment where Japan’s yields begin to riseThus far, the lack of substantial increases in Japanese real yields explains why valuations have not yet been severely impactedYet, over a projected timeline of one to two years, it is reasonable to anticipate a rise in these yields, potentially severing the liquidity lifeline that has bolstered stock market valuations in the near term.
+This means that the valuation risks facing American tech companies are likely not primarily driven by rising U.S. yields but rather the repercussions of an environment where Japan’s yields begin to riseThus far, the lack of substantial increases in Japanese real yields explains why valuations have not yet been severely impactedYet, over a projected timeline of one to two years, it is reasonable to anticipate a rise in these yields, potentially severing the liquidity lifeline that has bolstered stock market valuations in the near term.

-Joshi's analysis indicates that maintaining vigilance on key financial indicators, such as the exchange rate between the U.Sdollar and the Japanese yen, and the ratio of the Nasdaq to the 30-year U.STreasury bond, is crucialA collapse in these relationships could herald a market reversal, a sentiment echoed by other analysts observing Japan's monetary policy landscape.
+This prospective shift in monetary policy could pose significant risks for stocks relative to bonds, especially for the high-flying technology stocks that have defined the market over the last few yearsJoshi's analysis indicates that maintaining vigilance on key financial indicators, such as the exchange rate between the U.S. dollar and the Japanese yen, and the ratio of the Nasdaq to the 30-year U.STreasury bond, is crucialA collapse in these relationships could herald a market reversal, a sentiment echoed by other analysts observing Japan's monetary policy landscape.

-Notably, Xu Xiaoqing from Dunhua Assets recently cautioned that the concurrent rise of gold and U.Sequities is emblematic of excessive global liquidity, exacerbated by the Bank of Japan's reluctance to tighten its monetary stanceIt's a phenomenon likened to a "gray rhino" — a well-known but often underestimated threatJapan remains the only major developed economy that has not initiated any form of balance sheet reduction, a stark contrast to its peers, and is not expected to make significant moves toward this until 2025.
+Notably, Xu Xiaoqing from Dunhua Assets recently cautioned that the concurrent rise of gold and U.S. equities is emblematic of excessive global liquidity, exacerbated by the Bank of Japan's reluctance to tighten its monetary stanceIt's a phenomenon likened to a "gray rhino" — a well-known but often underestimated threatJapan remains the only major developed economy that has not initiated any form of balance sheet reduction, a stark contrast to its peers, and is not expected to make significant moves toward this until 2025.

 Xu pointed out that the BoJ is repeating the Federal Reserve's 2021 miscalculation in underestimating inflation's resilience